Fernet in Buenos Aires: Incredibly Foul or a Tasty Delight?

 * To any Argentine readers out there, feel free to unleash hell in the comments.

-10 Responses to “Fernet in Buenos Aires: Incredibly Foul or a Tasty Delight?”
+23 Comments on “Fernet in Buenos Aires: Incredibly Foul or a Tasty Delight?”

 My vote is for “incredibly foul.”
 I have not been able to develop a taste for it, and I’ve tried.
 I even brought a bottle back to the States for my alcoholic friends, and I have to report that most of them could not take it either…